pythonforalayman/pythonforalayman.github.io/_posts/2017-03-03-context-managers.markdown

     pass
 ```

+Our file is now only active within the **`with`** scope.
+We can perform all of our operations on the file now with a guarantee of it getting closed when we want it to.

 Once you leave the **`with`** statement, the file closes and you can't read or write to it until you open it again.